chan-brennan/Project-Lexer/README.md

 - HASH – #
 - END_OF_FILE, ERROR

-## 📦 Project 3 – Intermediate Code Generator & Interpreter
+## 📦 Phase 3 – Intermediate Code Generator & Interpreter

 **Description:**
 Implements a compiler for a simple C-like language that parses input code, builds a linked list-based intermediate representation (IR), and simulates execution using a provided interpreter.